Migrate On-Premise Files Shares to Cloud File Storage

 Azure AD Domain Services

-Azure AD Domain Services (not to be confused with Azure AD), is an option to host active directory services within Azure with some limitations.
+Azure AD Domain Services (not to be confused with Azure AD) or as a hosted service in AWS, is an option to host active directory services in the cloud with some limitations.
 Azure AD Domain Services provide what is essentially an Organizational Unit (OU) hosted by Microsoft Azure with full redundancy built in.

 Currently to migrate to Active Directory from on-premise machines to Active Directory, customers must use Azure AD as an intermediary – The customer’s Active Directory is synced to Azure AD, then from Azure AD it’s synced to Azure Active Directory.

-Customers may also run and manage their own Active Directory servers in Azure as a virtual machine.
+Customers may also run and manage their own Active Directory servers in the cloud as a virtual machine.

 This option requires managing and maintaining multiple domain controllers in separate regions connected by VPN links to ensure availability and redundancy.
 Customers must also manage backups and windows updates on these Virtual Machines which may reduce the value proposition for those firms looking to go all in with a cloud option.